jenkassim/GitCheatSheet/README.md

     $ git branch -u origin/serverfix
         [
           Branch serverfix set up to track remote branch serverfix from origin.
         ]
   ```

 [^](#the-gist-of-git)

 ## Fetch
 - Gets updated worked 'pushed' to remote repo since it was last cloned or fetched into own local, it will not modify/download to local working directory.
-- Fetching from a repository grabs all the new remote-tracking branches and tags without merging those changes into your own branches.
+- Fetching from a repository grabs all the new remote-tracking branches and tags <b><u>without merging</b></u> those changes into your own branches.
 - What this does is sets a remote-tracking branch called <remote>/<branch> with pointer movement to get new updated position on remote master.
 - Note the command only takes remote name parameter and not the branch name, unlike the pull command.
   ```